We want to get to know you better!

 Christian Education Wing Room 103

-Sarah and Will Peden, Amber & Larry Cook
+Sarah & Will Peden, & Amber & Larry Cook

 A class for everyone—couples and singles.
 Warm and conversational, this class is designed for fellowship and relationship building, melded with exploring biblical essentials.